 Nielsen’s analysis of 500 campaigns in 2017 found that creative was the biggest factor affecting the sales outcome of a campaign (see illustration).
 And Peter Weinberg of LinkedIn’s B2B Institute agrees; ‘[c]reative is the biggest driver of financial performance and is a major multiplier on profits’.

-Compelling research from the Ehrenberg Institute also suggests that great creative is 10-20 times more effective at driving sales.
+Kantar’s analysis ranks creative quality as the second largest driver of advertising profitability (after brand size), while research from the Ehrenberg Institute suggests that great creative is 10-20 times more effective at driving sales.

 Binet and Field note that: ‘Emotional campaigns, and in particular those that are highly creative and generate fame/buzz effects, produce considerably more powerful long-term business effects than rational persuasion campaign’.